wenhao-gao/SynNet/INSTRUCTIONS.md

 This documents outlines the process to train SynNet from scratch step-by-step.

-> :warning: It is still a WIP to match the filenames of the scripts to the instructions here and to simplify the dependency on parameters/filenames.
+> :warning: It is still a WIP.

 You can use any set of reaction templates and building blocks, but we will illustrate the process with the *Hartenfeller-Button* reaction templates and *Enamine building blocks*.

 *Note*: This project depends on a lot of exact filenames.
 For example, one script will save to file, the next will read that file for further processing.
-It is not a perfect approach - we are open to feedback - and advise to revise the parameters defined in each script.
+It is not a perfect approach - we are open to feedback.

 Let's start.